gyuli-zoeykim/gyuli-zoeykim/README.md

 ### Full Stack Developer ✨
 I'm excited to start my journey as a developer!😊

-While I may not have extensive professional experience yet, I have been working on personal project to sharpen my skills.
+While I may not have extensive professional experience yet, I have been working on personal projects to sharpen my skills.
 I enjoy the challenges of coding and not afraid to learn and implement new methods.

-My journey as a developer is just beginning, and I'm eager to contribute to the developer community and make a positive impact through my work.
-I'm open to feedback and always ready to improve and grow as a developer.

 ---